TakashiSeven/s2python_merge/README.md

 ## Key Features
 ```
-• Automatic detection of mod conflicts
+• Automatic display and detection of mod conflicts for each conflicting file (cfg file, etc).
 • Visual file tree display of all mod contents
 • Automatic merging of non-conflicting files
 • Guided manual merging process for conflicting files using WinMerge